wp-plugins/role-scoper/readme.txt

 CMS-like permissions for reading and editing.
 Content-specific restrictions and roles supplement/override WordPress roles.
 User groups optional.

 == Description ==
 Role Scoper is a comprehensive access control solution, giving you CMS-like control of reading and editing permissions.
 Assign restrictions and roles to specific pages, posts or categories.
+For WP 2.7 to 2.9, use <a href="http://wordpress.org/extend/plugins/role-scoper/download/">Role Scoper 1.2.x</a>.

 = How it works: =
 Your WordPress core role definitions remain unchanged, and continue to function as default permissions.
 User access is altered only as you expand it by assigning content-specific roles, or reduce it by setting content-specific restrictions.